The Chase Sapphire Reserve is perfect for those who can use its luxury travel perks

 If you’re thinking about getting back on the road, another benefit of the Sapphire Reserve is up to $100 in credits for a Global Entry or TSA PreCheck membership.
 You can get this credit every four years, which further offsets the card’s annual fee.

-Other Chase Sapphire Reserve card benefits include a complimentary DoorDash DashPass membership, which offers unlimited deliveries with a $0 delivery fee, for at least 12 months when you activate it by December 31, 2021.
-The card also provides a complimentary Lyft Pink membership, good for 15% off the company’s ride-sharing trips.
+Other Chase Sapphire Reserve card benefits include a complimentary DoorDash DashPass membership, which offers unlimited deliveries with a $0 delivery fee, for at least 12 months when you activate it by Dec.
+31, 2024.
+You’ll also receive up to $120 statement towards a Peloton membership through June 20, 2022.

 Aside from all these benefits, the Sapphire Reserve also offers outstanding protection on the purchases you make with it.
 This includes protection against damage or theft for up to 120 days after you buy an item (up to $10,000 per claim), an additional year on eligible manufacturer warranties of three years or less and the ability to return an item within 90 days of your purchase (up to $500 per item).